TheMith/portfolio-project/README.md

 This project is a portfolio about me.

--- npm i react-router-dom
+- npm install react-router-dom
--- npm i semantic-ui-css
+- npm install semantic-ui-css